Philadelphus 'Manteau d'Hermine'

 - Hardiness: fully hardy

-In June and July, the arching shoots of this deciduous shrub are smothered in deliciously fragrant, double, creamy-white flowers and mid-green leaves.
-On warm, summer evenings, the delicate, orange-blossom fragrance floats on the breeze.
+In June and July, the arching shoots of this deciduous shrub are smothered in double, creamy-white flowers and mid-green leaves.
+On warm, summer evenings, the flowers delicate, orange-blossom fragrance floats on the breeze, filling the surrounding air.
 This compact, bushy, variety of the popular mock orange is perfect for a small garden of where border space is limited.
 An essential, low-maintenance shrub for a sunny mixed border, it can also cope with urban pollution and salt-laden air.

 - Garden care: Mulch around the roots in spring with a deep layer of well-rotted garden compost or manure.
 Prune in late summer, immediately after flowering, removing one in four of the older stems to ground level.